-For September (fall semester) admission, all application materials should be sent to the Admissions Office by the deadline specified in the current undergraduate admissions application; to be assured full consideration for all programs and scholarships, all materials should be received by January 15.
-For February (spring semester) admission, all application materials should be sent to the Admissions Office by the deadline specified in the current undergraduate admissions application.
+For September (fall semester) admission, all application materials should be sent to the Admissions Office by the deadline specified in the current undergraduate admissions application; to be assured full consideration for all programs and scholarships, all materials should be received by December 1.
+For February (spring semester) admission, all application materials should be sent to the Admissions Office by November 1.